cosc-322-main-team/322GameOfAmazons/team-01/documentation/algorithms-and-techniques-research/rylan-notes.md

 # Monte-Carlo Techniques: Applications to the Game of Amazons by Julien Kloetzer
 ## Chapter 3 Monte-Carlo and the game of the Amazons

-"For the Monte-Calro method to give a good approximation of a value we need . . . it is possible to apply Monte-Carlo with a good confidence to compute a broad number of values."
+"For the Monte-Carlo method to give a good approximation of a value we need . . . it is possible to apply Monte-Carlo with a good confidence to compute a broad number of values."
 (Kloetzer, 20)

 Pseudo Code section can be found at (Kloetzer, 21)